-Hi, I’m Erynn.
+Hi, I’m Erynn!

 What is Celiac Disease?

 Celiac Disease is an autoimmune disorder.
 People who have celiac experience serious health complications from eating foods containing gluten (found in wheat, barley, and rye).
-When a person with celiac eats something with gluten, their body arms an immune response that attacks the intestines, causing potentially permanent damage.
+When a person with celiac eats something that has gluten, their body arms an immune response that attacks the intestines, causing potentially permanent damage.
 This intestinal damage can lead to chronic pain and issues with nutrient absorption.
 After 18 years of eating gluten almost daily, I have a lot of intestinal damage to try to reverse.
 Now, my diet is 100% gluten free; I even have my own separate toaster so that not even a crumb of gluten will get into my food.
 In addition to that, I take several supplements to help in the nutrient absorption and digestive healing processes.
 Luckily, I have very few symptoms from my Celiac Disease as long as I avoid gluten completely!

 Thank you for taking the time to read my story!
 I love cooking and sharing my delicious discoveries with others.
 If you have a favorite gluten free recipe, or a recipe that you’d like to see made gluten free, let me know in the comments or contact me here.
 Happy cooking!